bbatsov/blog/_posts/2011-05-03-ruby-or-python.markdown

 {% endhighlight %}

 I personally prefer the Python approach since it enforces the code semantics based on the code structure alone without imposing special syntax.

+As a side node you might take under consideration that the Ruby method definition doesn't have an explicit return value.
+The value of the last expression in the method's body becomes automatically the method's return value.
+Lisp developers will find this familiar.
+Java and C# developers will probably find it a bit confusing.
+There is a _return_ in Ruby, though, it's just rarely used.

+Both languages have support for nested function definitions.

 Both languages have support for "top-level" functions - that live(or seem to live) outside classes and modules(something not possible in